tigitlabs/dev-container/README.md

 ## Setup for Host Machine

-Requierments are that you have the Github CLI installed and the client is authenticated.
+Requirements are that you have the Github CLI installed and the client is authenticated.
 If you are using SSH Keys to perform git actions, check the SSH Agent sections.

 ### SSH Agent